 8.10 The Secretary shall take the minutes of each meeting and will present them at the subsequent meetings at the direction of the Board.
 She or he will be responsible for the safe custody of all corporate books and records and must release no information from these books and records except as authorized by the Board as required by statute, and be responsible for ensuring that all records of the Corporation are accessible to those permitted in a timely fashion.
 In the absence or disability of the President and Vice-President, the Secretary shall perform the duties and exercise the powers of the President and Vice-President, and shall perform other such duties as the Board from time to time may by resolution determine.

 Article 9 - Committees

-9.1 Without precluding the ability of the Board of Directors to create additional standing and temporary committees, the Corporation shall have Standing Committees for Finance, Human Resources and Operations.
+9.1 Without precluding the ability of the Board of Directors to create additional standing and temporary committees, the Corporation shall have Standing Committees for Finance, Human Resources, Operations and Governance.

 9.2 The Finance Committee shall be chaired by the Secretary, and shall ensure that the Corporation's books and accounts are kept in current and good standing.
 The Finance Committee is also responsible for providing oversight, and working with the auditors, the budget, and any employees or contractors in matters of finances.

 Human Resources Committee